CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 If you find that your colors aren't working well together, you can use a [free online color picker](http://mashable.com/2013/01/15/color-scheme-tools/#Cf8l1X..nZqs) to change these properties.
 For example with [Adobe's](https://color.adobe.com/create/color-wheel/) you can enter your starter color, then click on HSB below it's swatch.
 Then the top slider will let you change the swatch's hue, the middle slider will let you change it's saturation, and the bottom slider will let you make it darker or brighter.

-If your colors contrast too much, explore a less saturated version for at least one of them.
-You can also experiment with using a lighter or darker version of one of the colors, or try changing its hue.
+There's no [one amount](http://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color) that you should increase or decrease hue, saturation or value by.
+In fact even if all of your colors have the 100% saturation and 100% value some would still look more visually prominent than others because of [how we perceive their hues.](https://vis4.net/blog/posts/avoid-equidistant-hsv-colors/) Experiment and use your judgement.
+Here are some suggestions: if your colors contrast too much, explore a less saturated version for at least one of them.
+If changing saturation isn't reducing the contrast enough, you can try using a lighter or darker version of one of the colors.
+If that's still not reducing the contrast enough you can try changing one color's hue altogether.

 Changing the hue is also an option if your colors don't contrast enough.
 Use the color wheel as a guide to other colors that should be used with this new hue.
 If you like the hue you have but need to pump up the contrast, play with increasing the saturation or using a lighter or darker version of at least one color.